Bernadette Peters, Kristin Chenoweth, Sutton Foster & More Will Gather to Remember Jerry Herman Next Month

 As BroadwayWorld reported last month, Tony Award winning composer and lyricist Jerry Herman passed away at 88 years old.
 Next month, Broadway will unite to remember the legend.

-According to Variety, Michael Feinstein will produce a memorial event on February 3 at the Lunt-Fontanne Theatre.
-Performers will include Kristin Chenoweth, Harvey Fierstein, Sutton Foster, Kelli O'Hara, Bernadette Peters, Betty Buckley, Klea Blackhurst, Lewis Stadlen, Lorna Luft, Ron Raines, Jason Graae, Marilyn Mayes, Jeremy Jordan and Debbie Gravitte, with a special video tribute from Angela Lansbury.
+Michael Feinstein will produce a memorial event on February 3 at the Lunt-Fontanne Theatre.
+Performers will include Kristin Chenoweth, Harvey Fierstein, Sutton Foster, Kelli O'Hara, Bernadette Peters, Betty Buckley, Klea Blackhurst, Alice Borden, Jane Dorian, Lewis Stadlen, Lorna Luft, Ron Raines, Jason Graae, Marilyn Maye, Jeremy Jordan, Don Pippin, Lee Roy Reams, and Debbie Gravitte, with a special video tribute from Angela Lansbury.

+Marc Bruni will direct the event with Larry Blank serving as music director.

 Herman is known for his work on Broadway classics such as Hello, Dolly!, Mame, La Cage Aux Folles, Dear World, Mack & Mabel, The Grand Tour, Milk & Honey and many more.
 He has been nominated for five Tony Awards, and won twice, for Hello, Dolly! and La Cage Aux Folles.
 He received a Lifetime Achievement Tony Award in 2009, and a Kennedy Center Honors in 2010.